Beijing has a lot to offer, so we share 10 things to do in Beijing, China & some unique things to do in Beijing, to get off the beaten path.

-Home to Chairman Mao’s Mausoleum (Free), the National Museum of China (RMB 15) and the The Great Hall of People (RMB 15).
+Home to Chairman Mao’s Mausoleum (Free), the National Museum of China (RMB 15), and The Great Hall of People (RMB 15).
 Take subway line 1 to Tiananmen Square.

 After touring the Forbidden City, check out the rest of Tiananmen Square.
-Historic for its bloody history and a focus point of the communists reign, the square can not be missed.
-Just don’t discuss its history in ear shot of any officials!
+Historic for its bloody history and a focal point of the communist’s reign, the square can not be missed.
+Just don’t discuss its history in earshot of any officials!

-Open 6.30am – 9pm : entrance free RMB 35.
-Get Subway line 5 to Tianan Dongmen Station.
+The entrance fee is RMB 35.
+Catch Subway line 5 to Tianan Dongmen Station.

-The two best sites to explore in Hutong is the Shichahai Area (north of Beihai Park) and Dazhalan Area (south of Tiananmen Square).
+The two best sites to explore in Hutong are the Shichahai Area (north of Beihai Park) and the Dazhalan Area (south of Tiananmen Square).

-Visit old city lanes and courtyards, known at Hutongs – that can be found throughout China.
-In fact, some of the best courtyard guesthouses can be found on these narrow, twisting streets among the markets, family restaurants and traditional homes.
+Visit old city lanes and courtyards, known as Hutongs – that can be found throughout China.
+In fact, some of the best courtyard guesthouses can be found on these narrow, twisting streets among the markets, family restaurants, and traditional homes.